Quantifying Ocular Surface Changes with Contact Lens Wear: Contact lens posterior surface and thickness

-\section{Contact Lens Posterior Surface and Thickness}
+\section{Contact lens posterior surface and thickness}

-Funkenbusch and Benson study the conformity of soft contact lenses to eye \cite{funkenbusch1996conformity} and we use similar lens shapes to the lenses defined in their work.
-The posterior curve of the lens is assumed to be an ellipse
+Funkenbusch and Benson~\cite{funkenbusch1996conformity} studied the conformity of soft contact lenses to the eye, and we use similar lens shapes to the lenses defined in their work.
+The posterior curve of the lens is assumed to be an ellipse as follows:

 where